Bali – Frogfish

 Have you ever heard the said so ugly so cute?

-Even though some might call them ugly, weird, or grumpy, they come in so many colours and variations they are just fascinating creatures.
+Even though some might call them ugly, weird, or grumpy, they come in so many colors and variations they are just fascinating creatures.

 Frogfish, also known as anglerfish, is, for many divers, one of the favorite creatures to find underwater.